 The whole world is a more uncertain place than previously.
 Senior management of business and government organizations more carefully review all operational budgets including public relations / corporate relations activities to stem losses, preserve fragile profits or meet budget expectations.

 PR activities are being scrutinized more heavily than ever before.
-We need to justify our programs, or at least justify budgets to people who may not understand PR and who are looking to make organizational budget cuts.
+We need to justify our programs, or at least justify budgets to people who may not understand PR and who are looking to make deep cuts.

-In these times, we need to demonstrate that PR is effectively supporting the achievement of organizational goals and ideally is doing a better job than alternative communication options such as advertising and promotions would.
+In these times, we need to demonstrate that PR is effectively supporting the achievement of organizational goals and ideally is doing a better job at it than alternative communication options such as advertising and promotions.
 In fact, during tough times, many organizations come to realize that PR offers better return on investment than other options.

 The best way to demonstrate the value of PR is to create communication objectives that directly support organizational goals and objectives.
-This may seem to be a non-issue because practitioners are supposed to set objectives for significant communication activities as a matter of course.
-But all too often, PR people fail to plan and document the objectives for activities that demonstrably support organizational priorities.
+This may seem to be a non-issue because we are supposed to set objectives for significant communication activities as a matter of course.
+But all too often,we fail to plan and document the objectives for activities that demonstrably support organizational priorities.